fluxcd/website/content/en/docs/migration/flux-guide.md

 or delete its namespace and RBAC.
 {{% /alert %}}

+#### Excluding Source Files

-If there are YAML files in your `deploy` dir that are not meant to be applied on the cluster, you can exclude them by placing a `.sourceignore` in your repo root:
+You can exclude YAML files from being applied on the cluster by placing a `.sourceignore` file in your repo root.

 ```sh
 $ cat .sourceignore